 Head to Astoria for authentic Greek restaurants, shops, and grocery stores.
-Here you can buy kalamata olives and salty sheep's milk feta from storeowners who can tell you where to go for the best gyro or spinach pie.
-Taverna Kyclades is well known for its classic Greek seafood dishes that attract diners from all five boroughs, while just a few blocks up the road, SingleCut Beersmiths run free brewery tours and pour some tasty ales and lagers.
-Astoria, named for John Jacob Astor—America's first multimillionaire—was the center of Greek immigrant life in New York City for more than 60 years.
-Today substantial numbers of Arab, Asian, Eastern European, Irish, and Latino immigrants also live in Astoria.
-The heart of what remains of the Greek community is on Broadway, between 31st and Steinway streets.
-Thirtieth Avenue is another busy thoroughfare, with almost every kind of food store imaginable.
+Here you can buy kalamata olives and salty sheep's (or sheep-and-goat's) milk feta from store owners who can tell you where to go for the best gyro or spanakopita (spinach pie).
+Taverna Kyclades is well known for its classic Greek seafood dishes that attract diners from all five boroughs, while just a few blocks up the road, SingleCut Beersmiths runs free brewery tours and pours some tasty ales and lagers.
+Astoria, named for John Jacob Astor—America's first multimillionaire—has been the center of Greek immigrant life in New York City for more than 60 years.
+Today substantial numbers of Arab, Asian, Eastern European, Irish, and Latino immigrants have also joined the dwindling Greek and Italian populations that call Astoria home.
+The presence of the Greek community is evident on strips like Broadway, between 31st and Steinway Streets.
+Another busy thoroughfare is 30th Avenue, with almost every kind of food store imaginable.
 Astoria is also home to the nation's only museum devoted to the art, technology, and history of film, TV, and digital media.
-The Museum of the Moving Image has countless hands-on exhibits that allow visitors to edit, direct, and step into favorite movies and television shows.
+The Museum of the Moving Image has a dynamic hands-on exhibition that allows visitors to immerse themselves in the creative process of making movies and television shows.

 FODOR'S GO LIST 2016

 The top 25 places we think should be on every traveler's radar this year.More